 location property is added to the

-Built-in collections such as
+Built-in types such as

-Dictionary also conform to
+Optional also conform to

 Codable whenever they contain codable types.
 You can add an array of

 Landmark, and the entire structure will still satisfy